 Advance real estate is some of the most expensive in North Carolina, although Advance house values don't compare to the most expensive real estate in the U.S.

-Advance is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Advance is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Advance is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Advance who work in business and financial occupations (13.67%), office and administrative support (12.66%), and management occupations (12.66%).

 Because of many things, Advance is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Advance really has some of the features that families look for when choosing a good community to raise children.
 Is Advance perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small town, Advance does not have a public transit system used by locals to get to and from work.
+Advance is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Advance in 2010 was $54,362, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $217,448 for a family of four.
 However, Advance contains both very wealthy and poor people as well.